How I Teach My Baby To Read

-I taught my child reading through reading flashcards, phonics reading, books, and frequent communication.
+I taught my child reading through reading flashcards, sight reading flash cards, phonics reading, books, and frequent communication.
 In this article, I will share with you when and how I teach my baby/toddler to read.

 I started reading storybooks to my child from the age of two months old.
 I do the reading a few times a day and every night without fail.

 The purpose of the reading to my baby is for better bonding, communications, fun storytelling, visual and auditory stimulations, and building vocabulary.
 I do not expect my baby to read at this young age.